 You're listening to a press conference from the Harvard School of Public Health with Michael Mina, assistant professor of epidemiology and a faculty member in the Center for Communicable Disease Dynamics.
-This call was recorded at 11 a.m.
-Eastern Time on Friday, January 15th.
-Transcript MODERATOR: All right.
-Dr.…
+This call was recorded at 11:25 a.m.…

 Forums and events

 We are holding informational forums and other public programming designed to stem the spread of misinformation and contribute to an informed response.

 Additional Information and Guidance from Harvard Chan School

 The pandemic is having impact well beyond the fields of epidemiology and infectious disease.
 In almost every public health discipline, new questions are being asked and new research undertaken.
 Some examples of how Harvard Chan faculty are exploring the wide-ranging impact of COVID-19: